ember-template-lint/ember-template-lint/docs/rule/quotes.md

 # quotes

-:dress: The `extends: 'stylistic'` property in a configuration file enables this rule.
+:nail_care: The `extends: 'stylistic'` property in a configuration file enables this rule.

 Enforce the consistent use of either double or single quotes.